Warwick-Solar/scope/README.md

-(The (dominant) period of a mode is estimated by fitting the global wavelet spectrum of the mode with a Gaussian + Quadratic function, conducted in the 'emd_period_energy' function.
+(The (dominant) period of a mode is estimated by fitting the global wavelet spectrum of the mode with a Gaussian + Parabolic function, conducted in the 'emd_period_energy' function.
 An example of the global wavelet spectrum fit is shown below:
 ![](./use-case/)
 We can see that for each mode there is a Gaussian-like peak associated with the dominant period.
 The position and standard deviation of the Gaussian peak refers to the dominant period and the uncertainty of this estimation.)